antonioferreiraSA/Full-stack-react-qraphql/README.md

 # Overview

-This is the assessment that was sent to me by  SovTech, it is a full-stack assessment requiring me to develop both the frontend with (React,)  and backend using grapgql.
+This is the assessment that was sent to me by  SovTech, it is a full-stack assessment requiring me to develop both the frontend with (React, Styled components)  and backend using Graphql.

 # Project Structure